 I’ve watched it several times now looking for things to learn from either the mistakes being made or from great ideas and solutions.
-Although I found it not to be of much educational value, there were some nuggets in there to shed some light on and learn from, I hope you’ll find them useful.
+I found it to be of good educational value for beginners, there were nuggets in there to shed some light on and learn from, I hope you’ll find them useful.

-These would be the main lessons I draw from American Blackout.
-It is hard to prepare when you’re an urbanite stuck in an apartment building, but urban survival is possible.
-I hope that you’ll take away from this post that you can too.
+These are the main lessons I draw from American Blackout.
+The main lesson is that it is hard to prepare when you’re an urbanite stuck in an apartment building.
+Just remember that urban survival during incidents of disasters is possible.

 I love to hear from you.
 Tell what your ideas are on preparing for the disasters in the city.
-Please leave your comments below or let me know on twitter or drop me a line over at www.google.com/+KainYoung
+Please leave your comments below or let me know on twitter or drop me a line in the comments!

 Till next time, Kain.